-Designed to help employers to meet their legal obligations for the safe use of UV light in the workplace under The Control of Artificial Optical Radiation at Work Regulations 2010.
+Training courses designed to help employers to meet their legal obligations for the safe use of UV light in the workplace.

 The regulations define the following: